The Village of the Madeleine A unique Paleolithic testimony in Tursac

 A linear walk through the heart of prehistory

-The village of La Madeleine thus offers a dive into history, revealing an occupation of the site in the Middle Ages, with a small town equipped with defensive installations and infrastructure for daily life.
+The village of La Madeleine thus offers a plunge into history, revealing an occupation of the site in the Middle Ages, with a small town equipped with defensive installations and infrastructure for daily life.

-The Peasants of La Madeleine: a journey through time
+The Peasants of La Madeleine: A Journey Through Time

-An educational and gourmet experience
+An educational and delicious experience

 New "nature" activities are offered, such as animal tracking and cosmetic care workshops using plants from the medicinal garden.